silky/chrisdone-homepage/posts/shell-conduit.markdown

   Shelly.Lifted, Shelly.Pipe.
 Choice is good, but for a scripting language I personally prefer one goto way to do something.

+Also, Shelly cannot do live streams like Conduit can.

 ## Conduits as good scripting libraries

 You might want to import the regular Conduit modules qualified, too: